numerous-com/numerous-apps/README.md

 - **🧩 Component-Based** — Built on [anywidget](https://anywidget.dev/) for reusable, framework-agnostic components
 - **🚀 Quick Start** — Bootstrap a new app in seconds with the CLI
 - **📦 Lightweight** — Built on FastAPI, Uvicorn, and Jinja2
+- **🔐 Authentication** — Pluggable auth system with ENV or database providers

 ## 🚀 Quick Start